torik42/YaLafi/README.md

   a fixed replacement can be given in `repl`
 - `add_pars`: if True, then paragraph breaks (blank lines) are generated before and behind the environment body
+- `items`: for inclusion of specific \\item labels;
+  a generator function taking a nesting level argument has to be specified;
+  compare declaration of environment enumerate in yalafi/paramters.py

 ### Definition of equation environments